RoverBot-Dev/RoverBot-Dev/README.md

 - 👋 Hi, I’m @RoverBot-Dev
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in Python, Lua and Javascript
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning: None
-- 📫 How to reach me Discord: Rover#7481
+- 📫 How to reach me Discord: Rover#1668

 <!---
 RoverBot-Dev/RoverBot-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.